10 Alzheimer’s Signs to Look for When Visiting Family at Christmas

 8. Exhibiting Poor Judgement

 A person experiencing the early stages of Alzheimer’s disease may increasingly make poor decisions.
 Some examples may be leaving the stove on after cooking, giving money away to telemarketers, or getting in a traffic accident.
 It is essential, as children, that we are diligent in being our parents’ advocates.
-Whether that is speaking to them about potential scams, monitoring their finances, or knowing when they need an extra care – we need to keep an eye on their well-being and their decision-making skills.
+Whether that is speaking to them about potential scams, monitoring their finances, or knowing when they need extra care – we need to keep an eye on their well-being and their decision-making skills.

 9. Withdrawing from Social Interactions

 While visiting your parents for the holidays, ask them about their social circle.
 ‘Who are your friends?’, ‘Have you seen them lately?’, and ‘What do you do for fun?’ are all good questions to get the conversation started.
 Keeping a pulse on their social wellness will give you a good idea of how they are feeling.
-As we discussed, a person showing signs of Alzheimer’s may experience limited mobility and struggles with communication which can lead to them withdrawing from social interactions – whether it be work-related, family-related, or friend-related.
+As we discussed, a person showing signs of Alzheimer’s may experience limited mobility and struggles with communication, which can lead to them withdrawing from social interactions – whether it be work-related, family-related, or friend-related.

 10. Changes in Mood or Personality

 Finally, Alzheimer’s disease can cause mood and personality changes.
 Feelings of confusion, suspicion, frustration, anxiety, and depression can completely alter your parent’s personality.
-Be mindful when visiting of any dramatic shifts in their demeanor as they can be signs of a much bigger problem.
+Be mindful when visiting of any dramatic shifts in their demeanor, as they can be signs of a much bigger problem.

 After visiting your parents for the holidays, if you feel like Mom or Dad are exhibiting two or more signs that we mentioned above, we recommend speaking with their doctor about your concern.
-While there is currently not a cure for Alzheimer’s disease, early detection can help minimize symptoms and prolong life.
+While there is currently no cure for Alzheimer’s disease, early detection can help minimize symptoms and prolong life.
 The HarborChase team is available to assist you during the aging process.

 At HarborChase Senior Living, many of our communities offer memory care services for families coping with an Alzheimer’s diagnosis.
 These communities are specifically designed to manage the unique challenges associated with Alzheimer’s Disease and related dementias.